appsmithorg/appsmith-docs/website/docs/reference/widgets/json-form.md

 - The **Regex** property, which checks that input matches a regular expression,
 - The **Required** property, which indicates that the field must be filled out.

-When **Disabled Invalid Forms** is turned on, the JSON Form widget checks the validation properties and the **Submit Button** is automatically disabled if there are failing checks.
+When **Disabled Invalid Forms** is turned on, the JSON Form widget checks the validation properties, and the **Submit** button is automatically disabled if there are failing checks.
 Using this property guarantees that all user input meets the criteria you have defined in the form fields.

 ## Access form data